GuiPro0408/auto_analyst/ressources/developer_readme.md

 Customisation
 Vector store: Choose between ChromaDB (default) and FAISS.
 Modify the vector_store.py helper to switch.
-Search API: Adjust the search_tool.py to use different free search providers.
-When using SearxNG, self‑host your own instance or configure an available public instance.
+Search API: Adjust the search_tool.py to use different free search providers like Tavily, Gemini Grounding, or Wikipedia API.
 Models: Swap in another free LLM or embedding model by changing the model identifiers in the configuration file.
 12.